Coherent terahertz control of metastable magnetization in FePS3

 The crystal structure is a key factor in determining the emergent phenomena in quantum materials.
 Control of lattice arrangements has proven to be a powerful route to discovering new phases.
 For instance, in two-dimensional layered materials, the introduction of long-wavelength superlattice periodicity through twisting or lattice mismatch has unveiled a rich variety of correlated electronic orders, including superconductivity \cite{cao2018unconventional, chen2019signatures} and fractional quantum anomalous Hall states \cite{cai2023signatures, zeng2023thermodynamic, park2023observation}.
 In magnetic systems, changes in the stacking configuration of atomic layers can similarly lead to diverse magnetic ground states \cite{song2021direct, xie2022twist}.
 More broadly, lattice tuning through established methods such as external pressure \cite{torikachvili2008pressure,mathur1998magnetically} and epitaxial strain \cite{boschker2017quantum, McLeod2020Multi-messengerManganite} has long been effective in stabilizing phases inaccessible under ambient conditions.
 Beyond these static approaches, dynamic structural control through selective excitation of phonon resonances has recently emerged as a promising approach to inducing novel nonequilibrium phases \cite{rini2007control, disa2021engineering}.
 This technique has enabled the realization of symmetry-broken phases that either have no equilibrium analogs \cite{nova2019metastable, li2019terahertz, ilyas2024terahertz} or are stabilized at temperatures exceeding their thermodynamic limits \cite{disa2023photo, rowe2023resonant}.
+Specifically, the concept of dynamical control of magnetism via coherent lattice excitations has been established by recent pioneering works \cite{nova2017effective, juraschek2017dynamical, radaelli2018breaking, afanasiev2021ultrafast, stupakiewicz2021ultrafast, Disa2020PolarizingField, disa2023photo}.
 This rapidly evolving direction of phase manipulation holds great promise for ultrafast and energy-efficient functional applications.

 Despite these advances, many aspects of phononic control protocols remain poorly understood.
 One significant yet underutilized advantage is that phonons exhibit exceptionally longer coherence times compared to electrons~\cite{maccabe2020nano, zhang2023assessing}, which opens up numerous possibilities for inducing, sustaining, and modifying out-of-equilibrium states.
 Previous studies have demonstrated coherent modulation of phase transitions through phonon modes launched by near-infrared (NIR) pulses \cite{horstmann2020coherent, maklar2023coherent}.
 However, these approaches generate substantial light-induced heating due to the excessive energy deposited into the electronic subsystem and indiscriminately excite multiple Raman-active modes of different symmetries \cite{yan1985impulsive}.
 Such heating and lack of selectivity inherently hinder the on-demand phononic manipulation of fragile, temperature-sensitive phases.
 To date, coherent control of phase transitions through selective and resonant excitation of phonon modes with minimized heating has not been realized.